 A urinary tract infection arises when bacteria gain access to the urinary tract and begin to multiply there.
 Escherichia coli, commonly known as E.coli, (a type of bacteria commonly found in Gastrointestinal tract, GI) is the most common bacteria infecting the urinary tract.
 The bacteria mainly enter the urinary tract via the urethra and gut.
 Other less commonly known bacteria causing UTI are Staphylococcus, Pseudomonas and Klebsiella.

-Cystitis is mainly caused by Escherichia coli (E coli), 90 % of bladder infections are caused by E coli, however, sometimes other bacteria are also responsible.
+Cystitis is mainly caused by Escherichia coli (E coli), 90 % of bladder infections are caused by E coli, however, sometimes other bacteria may also cause infection.

 Suppressed immune system: People who suffer from conditions like diabetes (high blood sugar) are more likely to develop UTIs because their bodies are less capable of fighting infection effectively.